truthinhistory/historicist/exampleSite/content/english/blog/The Tragic Aftermath of Futurism.md

 Here again John is warning the believers to beware of the many deceivers that existed in his day.
 These false teachers were considered deceivers and antichrist.
 Never once in the above five references to antichrist did John refer to:

-**1	"The" Antichrist;**
+1. "The" Antichrist;
-*	2	one individual man;*
+2. one individual man;
-*	3	or a future appearance.*
+3. or a future appearance.

 John did refer to antichrist as being:

-1	a spirit - 4:3;
+1. a spirit - 4:3;
-	2	a denial of the incarnation of God in Christ - 4:2;
+2. a denial of the incarnation of God in Christ - 4:2;
-	3	already present in his day - 2:18; 4:3
+3. already present in his day - 2:18; 4:3
-	4	Liars who denied that Jesus is the Christ - 2:22;
+4. Liars who denied that Jesus is the Christ - 2:22;
-	5	deceivers - II John 1:7;
+5. deceivers - II John 1:7;
-	6	there were many who were antichrist - 2:18;
+6. there were many who were antichrist - 2:18;
-	7	false believers who left the fellowship - 2:19.
+7. false believers who left the fellowship - 2:19.

 ### Seventy Weeks of Daniel